mboullouz/Utilities/READMe.md

-Testing quickly some ideas while coding other stuff
+Testing some ideas while coding other stuff